gnosisguild/zodiac/src/factory/README.md

 It's worth mentioning that it costs roughly 5k additional gas for each transaction when using a proxy.
 Thus, after a certain number of transactions (~700) it would likely be cheaper to deploy the module from the constructor rather than the proxy.

-There's also a JS API, allowing the developers to interact with the ProxyFactory Contract more easily.
+There's also a JS API, allowing the developers to easily:

-You can check the factory file to see more details, it consists of 5 methods, described individually in the following sections:
+- Deploy the Module Factory (and the Singleton Factory if it's not already deployed to the current chain).
+See `src/factory/deployModuleFactory.ts`.
+- Deploy Module Mastercopys via the Singleton Factory.
+See `src/factory/mastercopyDeployer.ts`.
+- Deploy Module minimal proxies (Clones) via the Module Proxy Factory.
+See `src/factory/moduleDeployer.ts`.

+The deployments can either be for your own custom modules or any of the already created Zodiac modules listed in `src/factory/contracts.ts`.

+Description of the module deployment functionality:

 ### 1. Deploy and set up a known module